 A small wood building with a steep gable roof, this structure was built by Michael Casey Sr. in 1904, the year in which France relinquished its rights on the Treaty Shore.
 At the time of construction, the Casey Store was one of many such saltfish stores in the community, and was part of a large complex of structures known as the Casey Rooms.

-Today the Casey Store is one of the oldest remaining fisheries buildings left on the French Shore.
-It is currently in the process of being restored by the French Shore Historical Society.
+One of the oldest remaining fisheries buildings left on the French Shore, Casey Store was restored by the French Shore Historical Society.
 It was designated as a Registered Heritage Structure by the Heritage Foundation of Newfoundland and Labrador on March 31, 2001.

 Also view the Casey Store Registered Heritage Structure, and the Casey Store and House Municipal Heritage Site on the Heritage Foundation of Newfoundland and Labrador web site.
 The Newfoundland and Labrador Heritage Web Site has on its site only a portion of the registered heritage structures in Newfoundland and Labrador.
 To view a complete list or search for a particular structure visit the Heritage Foundation's Property Search page.